The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 Source: Jason Slingsby.
 TransCanada Mainline Tariff - Securing Market Share To Dawn.
 BTU Analytics.
 23 March 2017.

 The battle lines drawn above indicate that growing supplies from Canada are likely to displace competing gas supplies further south toward the Gulf Coast.
-Expanding North American LNG capacity, in this regard, should be seen as a godsend for L48 producers.
+Expanding North American LNG capacity in this regard should be seen as a godsend for L48 producers.
 While Canada seems unlikely to develop its own LNG exporting facilities in the near-term, it stands to indirectly benefit by piggybacking off of this capacity (even if its molecules never reach the coast).

-Producers' decisions to simultaneously ramp up competition was likely motivated by a confluence of factors including:
+Producers' decisions to simultaneously ramp up competition were likely motivated by a confluence of factors including:

-- Negative prices signal from Canadian market hubs;
+- Negative price signal from Canadian market hubs;

-- A realization that an even larger supply glut looms (and that waiting it out for better conditions is not an option); and,
+- a realization that an even larger supply glut looms (and that waiting it out for better conditions is not an option); and

-- The alternative to competition is an erosion of market share.
+- the alternative to competition is an erosion of market share.

-It is also possible that producers' concerted changes of heart was a result of ongoing collaboration with one another, TransCanada, and regulators.
+It is also possible that producers' concerted change of heart was a result of ongoing collaboration with one another, TransCanada, and regulators.

 This is where the situation becomes very simple, a simple strategic choice, stay at NIT and lose the market or move to the market - go to Dawn and compete...
 Western Canadian producers have chosen to compete."